gainwell-ohio/spbm/docs/UPDL/Analgesic_Agents/opioids.md

 Length of authorization: Up to 90 days, depending on the indication, previous patient utilization, and requested length of therapy (could be more restrictive)

-## ADDITIONAL CRITERIA FOR TRANSMUCOSAL FENTANYL
+## Additional Criteria For Transmucosal Fentanyl

 - Diagnosis of cancer pain; and